php-fig/fig-standards/proposed/http-message.md

     /**
      * Retrieve a header by the given case-insensitive name, as a string.
      *
-     * This method returns all of the header values of the given
+     * This method returns a string containing concatenated header values of the given
-     * case-insensitive header name as a string concatenated together using
+     * case-insensitive header name.
-     * a comma.
      *
-     * NOTE: Not all header values may be appropriately represented using
+     * NOTE: Most header values are concatenated using a comma but some aren't because they could not be represented
-     * comma concatenation.
+     * using comma concatenation.
 For such headers, use getHeaderLines() instead
      * and supply your own delimiter when concatenating.
      *
      * If the header did not appear in the message, this method should return